 The Agency Agreement provides that the Agent will debit the relevant account of the Issuer to pay the Bondholders.
 The Agent will, simultaneously upon receipt of the relevant amounts into its account, pay any amounts due and payable in respect of the relevant Bonds to the Bondholders directly or through the NBB-SSS.
 The Agent is not required to segregate any such amounts received in respect of the Bonds from its other assets.
-This may as a consequence expose investors to a risk of insolvency affecting the

-Agent as investors would not have a preference on the relevant amounts held by the Agent in respect of the Bonds.
+This may as a consequence expose investors to a risk of insolvency affecting the Agent as investors would not have a preference on the relevant amounts held by the Agent in respect of the Bonds.
+The Agent does not assume any fiduciary or other obligations to the Bondholders.

-2.9 Potential conflicts of interest -The Issuer, the Agent and the Managers may engage in transactions adversely affecting the interests of the Bondholders
+2.9 Potential conflicts of interest - The Issuer, the Agent and the Managers may engage in transactions adversely affecting the interests of the Bondholders